-- Opened the new fully accessible Akeman Street Community Centre in one of the highest need communities in the city. - Completed technical design for three other new community centres: the new Meadows Community Centre, Campkin Road Community Centre and Mill Road Community Centre, engaging with the community and key user groups in this process. - Project managed and delivered on the National Vaccine Champion Programme; supporting covid vaccination programme, developing health champions, tackling health inequalities and improving vaccine access. - Awarded over £43,000 of Community S106 funds to local group and centres - Provided support to community groups such as NCCP, Abbey People, CUCT, Orchard Park, Trumpington Residents' Association to provide activities to young people in their communities. - Secured funding to provide a Grassroots Physical Activity Sports Awards grant scheme to local families facing financial difficulty.
+- >>This year we have: - > Opened the new fully accessible Akeman Street Community Centre in one of the highest need communities in the city. - > Completed technical design for three other new community centres: the new Meadows Community Centre, Campkin Road Community Centre and Mill Road Community Centre, engaging with the community and key user groups in this process. - > Project managed and delivered on the National Vaccine Champion Programme; supporting Covid vaccination programme, developing health champions, tackling health inequalities and improving vaccine access. - > Awarded over £43,000 of Community S106 funds to local groups and centres. - > Provided support to community groups such as NCCP, Abbey People, CUCT, Orchard Park, Trumpington Residents' Association to provide activities to young people in their communities. - > Secured funding to provide a Grassroots Physical Activity & Sports Awards grant scheme to local families facing financial difficulty.

-We said we would review the range of community development provision across Cambridge to ensure it
+We said we would review the range of community development provision across Cambridge to ensure it supports individuals and communities with the greatest need.